moistkitteh/nft_generative_art/README.md

 # nft_genertive_art
-This python script is for creating generative art
+This python script is for creating generative art.

-to run,
+The files and subfolders within this repository are all set up to be able to run this out of the box.
+If you run this script from the command line with the following,

         python3 generative_art.py

-If you have the following things set up, this should run without issue
+this should run without issue to genrate 36 images in the images/ folder based on the traits in the traits/ folder and the weights in weights.dat.
+It will also update the rarity.csv and imagetraits.csv files, which are tables which respectively describe the rarity of different traits and the traits associated with each image

+Below are all of the necessary dependencies

         Code Libraries/Packages
           python3 --> sudo apt-get update